International Asia of Law and Money Laundering

 ContributorsWe would like to express our highest appreciation to the contributors from several distinguished universities in Indonesia:

-- Universitas Dirgantara Marsekal Suryadarma, Jakarta
+Universitas Dirgantara Marsekal Suryadarma, Jakarta

-- Universitas Muhammadiyah Sumatera Utara, Medan
+Universitas Muhammadiyah Sumatera Utara, Medan

-- Universitas Dharmawangsa, Medan
+Universitas Prima Indonesia, Medan

 Our heartfelt thanks also go to the peer reviewers, editors, and the entire editorial team who have worked diligently to ensure the academic quality and integrity of each published article.
 The dedication and professionalism of all parties involved serve as the cornerstone in maintaining the scholarly standards of this journal.